tarangdave/supply-chain-blockchain/README.md

 - ```personal.newAccount("pass")```
 - ```personal.unlockAccount("ACCOUNT_ADDRESS", "pass")```

-**Note 2:** If you need to customize the geth parameters, check the "geth" task in gulpfile.js.

 ### Deploy the smart contracts to the node

 In another terminal, run ```truffle compile``` and then ```truffle migrate --reset```